-- .08 In selecting assumptions, the actuary would have knowledge of the case.
-That may involve consultation with the persons responsible for the functions that affect experience. - .09 For example, if the calculation is to value the assets or liabilities of a benefits plan, then the actuary would consult the persons responsible for investments, administration, and plan provisions.
+- In selecting assumptions, the actuary would have knowledge of the case.
+That may involve consultation with the persons responsible for the functions which affect experience. - For example, if the calculation is to value the assets or liabilities of a benefits plan, then the actuary would consult the persons responsible for investments, administration, and decisions on plan changes.
 If the calculation is to value the policy liabilities of an insurer, then the actuary would consult the officers responsible for investments, underwriting, claims, marketing, product design, policy dividends, and policy servicing.